-Specifically, the authority to approve new securities issuance and to authorise funds under legislation such as UCITS and AIFM may be transferred to ESMA, with a transfer back to national authorities of much of the actual regulatory work but as part of a binding EU network in which ESMA would have effective policy control32.
-Other areas, such as EU competition policy and (in the euro area) the prudential supervision of banks within the Single Supervisory Mechanism, provide examples of such patterns of delegation that ensure both regulatory consistency and a large degree of operational decentralisation.
+Specifically, the authority to approve new securities issuance and to authorize funds under legislation such as UCITS and Alternative Investment Fund Managers (AIFM) may be transferred to ESMA, with a transfer back to national authorities of much of the actual regulatory work but as part of a binding EU network in which ESMA would have effective policy control.
+Other areas, such as EU competition policy and (in the euro area) the prudential supervision of banks within the Single Supervisory Mechanism, provide examples of such patterns of delegation that ensure both regulatory consistency and a large degree of operational decentralization.

-Similarly, the enforcement of EU capital markets regulation should be at least partly pooled at the level of ESMA with wide operational delegation back to the national authorities, in order to ensure that sanctions for non-observance are not simply evaded by market participants by moving their activity from stricter to more lenient EU jurisdic-
+Similarly, the enforcement of EU capital markets regulation should be at least partly pooled at the level of ESMA with wide operational delegation back to the national authorities, in order to ensure that sanctions for non-observance are not simply evaded by market participants by moving their activity from stricter to more lenient EU jurisdictions (a practice often described as 'forum-shopping'), for example, in relation to rules on securities issuance and investor protection.
+Similarly, obligations related to system-wide risk monitoring, including the requirement to report derivatives transactions to central repositories, are currently enforced very differently in different Member States, and a transfer of enforcement responsibility to ESMA would result both in lower costs and in much improved compliance.
+The possibility of coexistence of national and European enforcement regimes should be carefully assessed, but must not be considered an intractable problem per se.
+The long-standing

-29. AFME (2015a), Figure 1.
+AFME (2015a) as above, Figure 1.